koebi/potypo/README.rst

     [potypo]
     # This is the default language of the application, and the language that is
     # translated from.
-It follows the locale tag naming scheme
+It follows the locale tag naming scheme.
     default_language = en_US

     # This is the directory that contains the .po-files.